 GETTING TO THE TRAILHEAD

-You can pick up the trail to Winnemucca Lake from the Visitors Center at Carson Pass Sno-Park in Kirkwood, California (about an hour's drive from South Lake Tahoe).
+You can pick up the trail to Winnemucca Lake from the Visitors Center at Carson Pass Sno-Park in Kirkwood, California (about 30 minutes from South Lake Tahoe).
 If the parking lot is full, there is another parking area just up the street.
 There is a $5 day-use fee, so don't forget to bring cash!
 There are pay stations and bathrooms in both parking lots.

 THE TRAIL